 EPISODE 1 – TRAUMA

-⚠️ Reader Discretion: Fiction based on actual crisis.
+⚠️ Use Discretion: Fiction based on actual crisis.

 Exiting the operating room of the orthopedics ward in teal blue surgical scrubs, the atmosphere of the Tigray Hospital feels portentous to Dr. Bello Kassa.
 With an unsyncopated heartbeat, he begins preparing a soothing beverage in the doctors’ lounge.

 Looking out the window while sipping hot tea, he views a caravan of ambulances coming and going from the parking lot.
 People are crying as a crisis unfolds.
 The Eritrean Army is maiming and killing innocent Tigrayan civilians.

 Being a top surgeon who mentored under the notable Dr. Tedros Adhanom, Dr. Kassa treats hundreds of patients at the hospital each month.
 The massacre is so relentless that whatever he does is insufficient.
 The entire medical staff is unable to save tens of thousands of lives.
 The emotional toil of new cases pushes everyone to their limits.

 The Ethiopian government has launched a military offensive against the rebellious regional government.
 But Eritreans continue harming Tigrayans.
 Tens of thousands of refugees are occupying Sudan with insufficient humanitarian aid.